×

 • Blurting out responses and interrupting others

-The exact cause of ADHD is not understood by scientists.
-A combination of several factors is considered a possibility:
+Scientists don’t understand the exact cause of ADHD.
+A combination of several factors is considered a risk factor for developing attention-deficit/hyperactivity disorder.

-• Genetics: ADHD tends to run in families and it is possible that you inherited certain genes from your parents which are a significant factor in developing the condition.
+• Genetics: ADHD tends to run in families, and it is possible that you inherited certain genes from your parents that are a significant factor in developing the condition.
 It is possible that your parents or siblings also have ADHD if you have the condition.
 It is believed that a complex genetic condition causes it.

 • Environmental factors: Certain people are at a higher risk of developing ADHD.
 Those who were born prematurely before the 37th week of pregnancy or those with a low birth weight.
 People with epilepsy or brain damage that happened in the womb or later through an injury.
-Smoking, alcohol or drug abuse during pregnancy is believed to be a cause for ADHD.
-Exposure to lead or certain pesticides maybe linked to ADHD.
-A diet high in fat, calories and sugar is associated with ADHD in children.
+Smoking, alcohol, or drug abuse during pregnancy is believed to be a cause of ADHD.
+Exposure to lead or certain pesticides may be linked to ADHD.
+A diet high in fat, calories, and sugar is associated with ADHD in children.

 You are at a higher risk for ADHD if you have a parent or sibling with the condition.